 Blogger Tips for Affiliate Marketing Continued

-6 – You should not ask for free stuff.
+6 – WHY You should not ask for free stuff.

 In the blogosphere, advertising sometimes includes free products in exchange for an honest review.
 Often that free product is considered “payment” for the placement of the product review (and even if the company you’re working with doesn’t think so, the FTC does).